Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "It's a classic!"

-Kirk issued a strange sort of whickering sound---the Rrrrtktktkp'ch version of a derisive snort.
+Kirk issued a strange sort of whickering sound - the Rrrrtktktkp'ch version of a derisive snort.
 "Julian, 'classic' would be Vivaldi, or Sibelius."

 "That's classic**_al_**.
 What's up, anyway?"